-VP of Hardware
+VP of Software Experience

 How It Began

 Enflux began when Doug and Eli, former college roommates, made sensors to analyze motion in racecars.
 Doug was training for a triathlon and got injured.
-He started studying running form, and realized he could use the same race car sensors on his legs to collect data while running.
+He started studying running form and realized he could use the race car sensors on his legs to collect data while running.
 That’s how the idea was born!